 Heating, Cooling & Climate Control is a course designed to prepare students for entry-level employment as a technician in the heating, ventilation, air conditioning, and refrigeration industry.
 Students successfully completing the program will be given the EPA 608 Refrigerant Certificate exam.
 This certification meets the Federal EPA requirements and is required for employment as a technician in the HVACR field.To complete all the required skills, high school students attend three hours per day for two school years.

-Mr. Scott Osborn comes to the HVAC/R teaching profession after sixteen years in public education.
+Mr. Osborn comes to the HVAC/R teaching profession after sixteen years in public education.
 He is a graduate of Northland Career Center’s Adult Education HVAC/R program in 2012.
 Mr. Osborn is certified by Air Conditioning and Refrigeration/ESCO Institute as a Universal Refrigeration Technician in accordance with EPA regulations.
 He has over six years of residential and light commercial experience.
 He also holds a Master’s degree in Educational Leadership from Northwest Missouri State University.

 Areas of Study

 - Basic Mechanical Refrigeration

 - Students may earn 9 hours of college articulated credit through Metropolitan Community College.

 - Program completers can receive up to 12 hours articulated college credit from Missouri Western State University.

 Wind Turbine Technician